 Between changing bedsheets and checking-in guests I often peruse the listings of my fellow Airbnb hosts.
-Partly to get a feel for who’s charging what in the market also partly to steal ideas for making my listing look more attractive.
+Partly to get a feel for who’s charging what in the market, partly to steal ideas for making my listing look more attractive.

 A very price sensitive market